udippant/base-drafts/draft-ietf-quic-transport.md

 the packets in a single pass.
 A packet with a short header does not include a length, so it will always be the last packet included in a UDP datagram.

-Senders MUST NOT coalesce QUIC packets for different connections into a single UDP datagram.
+Senders MUST NOT coalesce QWIK packets for different connections into a single UDP datagram.
 Receivers SHOULD ignore any subsequent packets with a different Destination Connection ID than the first packet in the datagram.

-Every QUIC packet that is coalesced into a single UDP datagram is separate and complete.
+Every QWIK packet that is coalesced into a single UDP datagram is separate and complete.
 Though the values of some fields in the packet header might be redundant, no fields are omitted.
-The receiver of coalesced QUIC packets MUST individually process each QUIC packet and separately acknowledge them, as if they were received as the payload of different UDP datagrams.
+The receiver of coalesced QWIK packets MUST individually process each QWIK packet and separately acknowledge them, as if they were received as the payload of different UDP datagrams.
 If one or more packets in a datagram cannot be processed yet (because the keys are not yet available) or processing fails (decryption failure, unknown type, etc.), the